Frequently Asked Questions

 IS A CAMPUS VISIT NECESSARY?

-No, a campus visit is not necessary.
-However, if you will be in the area and would like to visit the department, please email the Graduate Director.
+No, a campus visit is not necessary but it is certainly encouraged!
+Please contact the graduate program coordinator to arrange a visit.
 Please note that such visits do not increase the chances of admission.
-Admitted students are encouraged to visit before deciding whether to accept our offer.
+All admitted students will be invited to an Admitted Student's Day event and are generally certainly encouraged to visit before deciding whether to accept our offer.

 HOW DOES THE DEPARTMENT DECIDE WHOM TO ADMIT?